rjhintz/git_workflows/gitflow_awsweek.md

 `$ git pull --rebase`

 ## Sync Local Master with Base Project Master
-Use the following steps to synchronize with the base `aws/aws-week-in-review` master branch.
+Use the following steps to synchronize locally with the base `aws/aws-week-in-review` master branch.

 * Run: